-If it’s been a while since your last air duct cleaning, you’re probably tempted to make that call and get someone in your home to sanitize those ducts that promise to deliver cool air throughout your home this spring and summer.
+If it’s been a while since your last air duct cleaning, you’re probably tempted to get someone to sanitize those ducts so you’ll get cool air throughout your home in the spring and summer.

-But before you do, you’ve got to arm yourself with some knowledge to avoid falling prey to an air duct cleaning scam!
-Let us tell you what an air duct cleaning should cost, when you need it, how to choose a company, and how to avoid a scam.
+But before you do, you need to arm yourself with some knowledge to avoid falling prey to air duct cleaning scams!

 Here’s a classic upsell from carpet cleaners: They get in your home to work on your carpets and then offer to clean your air ducts, too, for a rock-bottom price.

 “This is maybe one of the biggest scams — carpet cleaning companies that say they can clean your air ducts for $49.99.
 Then they just remove and vacuum your registers, stick their vacuums into the duct at the register and re-attach your registers,” Baker tells Clark.com.